 In this final installation of our three-part blog series, we lay out countermeasures that enterprises can do to protect their machines.
 We’ll also discuss our responsible disclosure as well as the feedback we got from the vendors we evaluated.

-We found that only two of the four vendors analyzed support authentication.
+We found that only two of the four vendors analysed support authentication.
 Neither of them has authentication enabled by default, which leaves the machines vulnerable to attacks by malicious users.
 Enabling authentication is essential for protecting Industry 4.0 features from abuse.

 When it comes to integrators and end users, we suggest these countermeasures: